We5ter/GSDF/README.md

 do.list () # output as a list
 ```

-- 2017.09.13 waiting for updating to multiple threads,to increase speed
+- 2017.09.13 waiting for updating,to increase speed

 ### Using Instructions